mdjmplugin/mobile-dj-manager/readme.txt

 == Upgrade Notice ==

-= 1.3.4 =
+= 1.3.4.1 =
 This version addresses an issue that may result in a fatal error when selecting to save a venue during event updates.
+The `{contract_url}` content tag was generating incorrect output.

 Update immediately.